jessicaherford/Week1_Wednesday/README.md

 [Array Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)

 An `Array` is a list-like object that is made up of a collection of `values` mapped to corresponding integer `keys`.
 Values can be added or removed through various `methods` performed on the array.
 Arrays are zero-indexed, meaning the first position has a `key` of 0, and the last position has a key of the Array's length - 1.
+Arrays will always preserve ordering, which means they will remember the order in which you added or defined things.
+Not everything in JavaScript preserves ordering so remember this special property of Arrays!

 ```javascript
 var cars = ['Volkwagen', 'Audi', 'Mercedes', 'BMW'];